 Transformer Nameplate Details Explained

 Transformer nameplates contain several standard items of information and other optional information.
-Transformer nameplate must specify the following parameters:
+The transformer nameplate must specify the following parameters:

 • Volt-Ampere (VA) or kilovolt-amperes (kVA) rating